'Racist' cartoon slammed

 Nisbet said the outcry was unexpected as he had done "a hell of a lot worse".

 "Obviously the cartoon worked.
 It got reaction.
-You've got to push the envelope otherwise you have namby pamby PC cartoons.
+You've got to push the envelope otherwise you have namby pamby PC cartoons," he said.

 "I think people should lighten up a bit."